Welcome to the Pulse Fitness Centre

 Personal Trainer Specialist (CanFitPro)

 Registration only through CanFitPro.
-Please contact Heidi O’Brien at obrienh@mcmaster.ca for a 25% McMaster discount prior to registering.
+Please contact Heidi O’Brien at obrienh@mcmaster.ca for more information.

 We successfully held a Personal Trainer Specialist (PTS) course in the Winter of 2025.
 The next course will be taking place in 2026 with more details coming in the fall.